 To access the lens objective, you will need to locate the grub screw hidden under the lens hood - note its note at the full extended hood position so you will need to patient.
 Once located, loosen the grub screw and unscrew the hood.

 The rear block is accessed by removing the rear baffle but this is secured via lacqure so you will need to run a line of acetone into the hole and wait.
 The rear baffle also secures a mechanism to move the iris - a pin exists in the block so you must be careful to align when reassembling.
 The rear element can be freed with a lens spanner once the baffle is removed.
-The front block requires unscrewing the front via a rubber cone tool to have access - once the front block is removed you will have access to the apeture blades so need to be careful.
+The front block requires unscrewing the front via a rubber cone tool to have access - once the front block is removed you will have access to the aperture blades so need to be careful.

 Re-installing the objective needs care and better with the bayonet removed so you can clearly see the alignment of various peices: the iris actuation "foot" and the stop down lever.
 With the optical block inserted, you can align the bayonet mount stop down lever/fork with the "pin" of the iris actuation foot.